 A squad is a group of students who live near one another.
 They are assigned a squad leader, or dorm parent, and meet up twice a month.
 During these meetings, squads may grab dinner off campus, take a quick trip to Wawa, or eat snacks and talk.

-Proctors are juniors and seniors who are appointed to leadership roles within the boarding school community.
+Proctors are eleventh and twelfth graders who are appointed to leadership roles within the boarding school community.
 They help to create a positive social environment, check in on new or younger students, and plan community events.

 Student Life Programs